Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

       res.send("This is a proxy service which proxies to Books and Authors APIs.");
     });

+`Http-proxy-middleware` has an api which can be used to intercept request/response to how server called `createProxyMiddleware`, the middleware is responsible for proxying incoming request, with it behavoir/lifecycle defined by us.

+For our example, our proxy-server will handles connection between the client and two backend services; **books** and **authors**.

-Add proxy endpoints with redefined path to "/" each server root.
-We want to proxy all requests starting with "/books", "/authors" to the books-server and authors-server respectively.
-Ensure both servers are live.
+Using the `createProxyMiddleware`, we want to proxy all requests starting with `/books`, `/authors` to the **books-server** and **authors-server** respectively.

     app.use(
       "/books",